wolfman0719/CacheDirectEmulator/README.md

 ### run

-From the Visual Studio debug menu, click Start Debugging. you need to press any key to finish the sample application you can see the program output in the Visual STudio output window
+1. From the Visual Studio debug menu, click Start Debugging.
+2. you need to press any key to finish the sample application
+3. you can see the program output in the Visual Studio output window

 ### for VB.Net